Best waterproof cameras iMore 2021

 The best digital camera is the one that fits your shooting style.
 If you favor underwater or action photography that takes place anywhere, but on dry land, you're going to need a waterproof camera.
 The best waterproof camera out there today is the Olympus Tough TG-6.
 It's built tough, is waterproof and shockproof, and takes 4K video.
 Whether you're looking for a budget model, an action camera, or a basic waterproof shooter, check out some of our favorite models this year.

-- Best for Deep Water: Nikon W300 Waterproof Underwater Digital Camera
+- Best for deep water: Nikon W300 - Black

 The Olympus Tough TG-6 makes our list of the best Olympus cameras every year.
 This tiny camera is small enough to tuck in a pocket or backpack while remaining big on specs.
 It's built to be durable, and it's perfect for adventure and action photography.
 The shockproof, dust-proof Olympus Tough TG-6 is waterproof down to 50 feet, so it's at home on the beach, the surfboard, or underwater.

 The TG-6 has five underwater shooting modes, including a microscope and white balance.
 Pictures taken below the waves are crisp and bright, and they're the same on land, even when lighting isn't ideal.
 You can capture video in 4k and grab up to 120fps in full HD.
 All the action is viewable on the three-inch LCD on the back of the camera.

 I have two minor quibbles with the TG-6.
 First, there's no neckstrap included.
 You'll get a wrist strap, which is ideal for shooting underwater but no so good when paddling a boat or riding a bike.
 Second, video stabilization could be better.
 Things work as expected in the water, but the footage is a bit jumpy on dry land.
 Overall, if you want one of the best waterproof cameras on the market, you want the Olympus TG-6.